[Guest Post – This article was first published in December 2020 and has been republished with some of the best updates.]

 Although it may be the holidays and that means extra work, it’s important to continue with self-care.
-Too many of us become overworked or burned out when dealing with Christmas day.
-And end up spending days or weeks after trying to recover.
+Too many of us become overworked or burned out when dealing with Christmas.
+And end up spending days or weeks trying to recover.

-Just like daily self-care, holiday self-care is geared towards those stressful moments of the Christmas season.
+Just like daily self-care, holiday self-care is geared toward those stressful moments of the Christmas season.
 Any added stress to the mind and body could lead to:

 - Elevated blood pressure